SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 I mention this not because anybody cares about the bizarre American entertainments of my childhood.
 (Look, even _I_ don't care about it.
 No need for you to look overly closely.)
-I mention it instead, because in recent weeks I've seen three _enormously, egregiously stupid_ statements from prominent Republicans.
-I mean, Republicans have been looking ridiculous starting with Reagan, but this is kind of over the top.
+I mention it instead, because in recent weeks I've seen three _egregiously stupid_ statements from prominent Republicans.
+I mean, Republicans have been looking ridiculous to me starting with Reagan, but this is kind of over the top.

 ## The 3 _Republican_ Stooges